loboykois/saucedemo/README.md

    </a>
 </p>

-## Project about automatically testing of the SauceDemo open-resource using Playwright framework
+## Overview

+Set of sample test cases to verify http://saucedemo.com web application.

-This application is a set of technologies that will help every QA acquire basic web automation testing skills and become a truly good specialist.
+Here you will find set of samples that might help QA to acquire basic web automation testing skills and become a truly good specialist.

-Technologies:
+What's inside:

 - Java Script basic skills
 - OOP (page object model)